camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 ## Variables available during Script Execution

-During the execution of script all process variables visible in the current scope are available.
+During the execution of a script all process variables visible in the current scope are available.
 They can be accessed directly by the name of the variable (i.e. `sum`).
 This does not apply for JRuby where you have to access the variable as a ruby global variable (prepend with a dollar sign, i.e. `$sum`)

-There is also the special variable `execution` which is always available if the script is executed in an execution scope (e.g. in a script task).
-This variable corresponds to the `DelegateExecution` interface which means it can be used to get and set variables or access process engine services.
+There are also special variables like `execution` which is always available if the script is executed in an execution scope (e.g. in a script task), `task` which is available if the script is executed in a task scope (e.g. a task listener) and `connector` which is available if the script is executed in a connector variable scope (e.g. outputParameter of a camunda:connector).
+These variables correspond to the `DelegateExecution`, `DelegateTask` or resp. `ConnectorVariableScope` interface which means it can be used to get and set variables or access process engine services.

 ```java